Lee Kuan Yew: United Kingdom

 As the first batch of 900 national servicemen had just started their training on 17 August 1967, Singapore was ill-equipped to take up its own defence.
 It was projected that about 25,000 base workers in Singapore would be rendered unemployed in 1971 as a result of the military withdrawal.
 When informed of the decision, Lee's government responded with dismay and anger.
 Lee threatened to withdraw from the sterling area, give the dockyards to the Japanese, and disrupt British shipping and trade.
 He also suggested that if the British forces withdrew too quickly, he would have to “hire mercenaries to defend Singapore”.
 Lee and Minister for Finance Goh Keng Swee left for London, meeting with British political leaders, rallying for support through television appearances.
 With intense lobbying by Lee and Goh, the Wilson government went ahead with withdrawal, but agreed to a compromise to extend the withdrawal deadline from March to December 1971.
-Lee successfully negotiated with the British for a soft loan of £50 million, free transfer of key assets, help with operating air defence systems, and training of military staff.
-Plans were set up to oversee the conversion and commercialisation of lands and facilities including the naval bases that had belonged to the British, which later proved instrumental in propelling Singapore's shipbuilding industry forward.
+Lee successfully negotiated with the British for a soft loan of £50 million, free transfer of key assets, assistance in operating air defence systems, and training of military staff.
+Plans were set up to oversee the conversion and commercialisation of lands and facilities, including the naval bases that had belonged to the British, which later proved instrumental in propelling Singapore's shipbuilding industry forward.
 Singapore acquired a squadron of British Hawker Hunter planes for its new air force, arriving in Singapore in 1970.

 To make up for Britain's withdrawal, Singapore's military spending was tripled, and an air force and a navy were added to support the army.
-When Wilson's Labour government lost the 1970 election to the Conservatives under Edward Heath, the new Conservative government facilitated the Five Power Defence Arrangements, comprising the United Kingdom, Australia, New Zealand, Malaysia and Singapore, to give a deterrent message that any attack on Singapore or Malaysia would lead to a potential intervention of British, Australian and New Zealand forces.
-Although most of the British troops had withdrawn from Singapore by October 1971, a small contingent of British, Australian and New Zealand forces stayed on as a token military presence.
+When Wilson's Labour government lost the 1970 election to the Conservatives under Edward Heath, the new Conservative government facilitated the Five Power Defence Arrangements, comprising the United Kingdom, Australia, New Zealand, Malaysia, and Singapore, to give a deterrent message that any attack on Singapore or Malaysia would lead to a potential intervention of British, Australian, and New Zealand forces.
+Although most of the British troops had withdrawn from Singapore by October 1971, a small contingent of British, Australian, and New Zealand forces stayed on as a token military presence.
 The last British soldier left Singapore in March 1976.

-Lee and Thatcher, who became Britain's prime minister in 1979, admired each other's leadership qualities and had "ideological convergence" in policies like cracking down on trade union power, privatisation, low taxation and trimming the excesses of the welfare state.
+Lee and Thatcher, who became Britain's prime minister in 1979, admired each other's leadership qualities and had "ideological convergence" in policies such as cracking down on trade union power, privatisation, low taxation, and trimming the excesses of the welfare state.
 Lee also advised Thatcher while Britain was negotiating with China on the handover of Hong Kong.